Outcomes4Me Secures $21M in Funding Learn more >>

 If your cancer is HER2-positive, it means the cancer cells have too much of a protein called HER2, which helps them grow.
 This is where targeted therapy comes in.
 Your doctor will likely recommend drugs specifically designed to block this protein.
 One of the most common is trastuzumab (Herceptin), which is often given along with chemotherapy.
 For many patients, a targeted drug like trastuzumab is continued for up to a year after surgery to help prevent the cancer from coming back.
 The treatment of breast cancer stages I-III has significantly improved thanks to these highly effective medications that zero in on what makes the cancer cells grow.

-CDK4/6 Inhibitors and Immunotherapy
+What Are CDK4/6 Inhibitors and Immunotherapy?

 Beyond HER2-targeted drugs, other therapies are available for different types of breast cancer.
 If you have hormone receptor-positive (HR-positive) breast cancer, your doctor might suggest a CDK4/6 inhibitor, such as palbociclib.
 These drugs are used with hormone therapy to block proteins that help cancer cells divide and grow.
 For triple-negative breast cancer, which doesn’t have hormone receptors or excess HER2 protein, immunotherapy can be a powerful option.
 A drug like pembrolizumab may be given with chemotherapy both before and after surgery to help your own immune system recognize and fight the cancer cells.
 This is a great example of how a guide to Stage 3 breast cancer treatment is becoming more personalized.

-Reviewing the Latest FDA-Approved Treatments
+What Are the Latest FDA-Approved Treatments?

 The field of oncology is always advancing, with new and better treatments becoming available.
 It’s important to talk with your care team about the latest options that might be right for you.
 For example, in 2023, the FDA approved elacestrant (Orserdu™) for patients with certain types of advanced or metastatic breast cancer.
 Another new approval was capivasertib (Trugap), a drug that works by blocking the Akt pathway, which can fuel tumor growth.
 Staying informed about the top cancer treatment advances and discussing them with your doctor ensures you have access to the most current and effective therapies available for your specific diagnosis.